experiment38a/roger/content/_index.en.md

   featured_image: '/images/roger.png'
 ---

-The birth card is made of growing paper.
+The birth card and enveloppe are made out of growing paper.
+Don't just throw us away but plant us.
+This way the world for our little Roger becomes a bit more colorfull.
 1. Plant the growing paper in the garden in a sunny spot preferably in April or May.
 2. First soak the card overnight in lukewarm water.